Welcome at the International Buddhist Academy

 - Translation during teachings

 Our teachings are given in English, but if you have a group of 10 or more students who need translation into a certain language, we can arrange equipment for an FM simultaneous translation.
 You need to arrange your own translator, cover their costs, including any offering for their services, and bring your own android phone or digital radio to receive the FM transmission.
-Please note that iphones do not receive FM.
+Please note that iphones do not receive an FM signal.

 - General guidelines